-If you're looking for a direct path to a stable career focused on safety and protection in North Carolina, becoming a licensed Security Guard is a fast and accessible option.
-The state employs over 40,000 of these essential professionals who earn a median salary of $38,800 per year, according to the U.S. Bureau of Labor Statistics.
-This guide provides the definitive 5-step process for navigating North Carolina's specific training, background check, and licensing requirements to launch your career protecting people and property.
+If you're looking for a direct path to a stable career in North Carolina, becoming a registered Security Guard is a fast and accessible option.
+The state's security industry is projected to grow by 6% between 2024 and 2034, creating an average of 3,790 job openings each year.
+These essential professionals earn a median salary of around $40,600 annually.
+This guide provides the definitive process for navigating North Carolina's specific hiring, training, and registration requirements to launch your career protecting people and property.

-Dreambound makes it easy to find security guard training near you!
-As the largest platform for vocational training programs, Dreambound connects you to top-notch classes in North Carolina.
+Dreambound makes it easy to find PPSB-approved security guard training near you.
+As a leading platform for vocational training, Dreambound connects you to top-notch classes across North Carolina.

-Dreambound provides detailed course information, costs, and schedules, so you can choose a program that fits your needs.
+Dreambound provides detailed course information, costs, and schedules, so you can choose a program that fits your needs and helps you get hired faster.

 A career in security is rewarding, offering stability and opportunities for growth.
 Whether you're providing safety in a bustling office building or securing a public event, you'll play a vital role in protecting others.